xabinapal/ctf-flags.dev/README.md

        description: Packet capture and helper scripts.
    ```

-   Each attachment renders as a download card near the end of the post.
+   Each attachment renders as a download card near the end of the writeup.
 The `url` can point to any static file
-   tracked in the repository or uploaded alongside the post.
+   tracked in the repository or uploaded alongside the writeup.

 4. Commit and push to `main`.
 GitHub Pages will build the site automatically.
-The rendered post will appear at
+The rendered writeup will appear at
    `https://your-github-username.github.io/ctf-writeups/`.

 ## Local preview